 Deliver high-speed performance without sacrificing security

-IBM® API Connect® leverages the built-in security of IBM DataPower® Gateway to enable access control for both API providers and consumers with role-based permissions, API packaging constructs, and subscription and community management.
-This built-in security feature also provides centralized common security, traffic, mediation and acceleration functions, optimized in a security-hardened gateway stack.
+The built-in security of IBM API Connect® lets you set up access control for both API providers and consumers by using role-based permissions, API packaging constructs, and subscription and community management.

-IBM API Connect leverages the power of IBM DataPower Gateway to secure your APIs
+IBM App Connect leverages the power of IBM DataPower Gateway to secure your APIs

 Using C++ for a single, signed, encrypted image, DataPower Gateway is trusted worldwide.
 Java-based gateways can leave you vulnerable.